openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

     1. Limiting the amount of code and functionality exposed to potential attackers.
 The less code, the fewer vulnerabilities there are likely to be

-1. Attack Surface Minimization: A security strategy that aims to reduce the number of potential vulnerabilities in a wallet by limiting the ways in which it can be attacked.
+1. **Attack Surface Minimization**: A security strategy that aims to reduce the number of potential vulnerabilities in a wallet by limiting the ways in which it can be attacked.
 This can be achieved by reducing the number of entry, end points and APIs and by limiting the functionality and access of the wallet to only what is necessary for its intended purpose.
 By minimizing the attack surface, the wallet becomes more difficult to compromise, as there are fewer ways for an attacker to gain access or exploit vulnerabilities

-1. Defense in depth: A security strategy that employs multiple layers of protection to slow down or prevent an attack from gaining unauthorized access to information.
+1. **Defense in depth**: A security strategy that employs multiple layers of protection to slow down or prevent an attack from gaining unauthorized access to information.
 Each layer provides protection so that if one layer is breached, a subsequent layer is already in place to prevent further exposure.

-1. Least privilege: A security concept that requires each user, system, or process related to the wallet to have a minimum level of access necessary to perform its function.
+1. **Least privilege**: A security concept that requires each user, system, or process related to the wallet to have a minimum level of access necessary to perform its function.
 This means that users, systems, or processes should only have access to the resources and information related to the wallet that they need to do their job, and nothing more.
 This approach helps to reduce the risk of unauthorized access or malicious actions, as it limits the potential damage that can be caused if a user, system, or process is compromised

-1. Need to know: A security concept that states that access to information should be restricted to individuals who require that information to perform a specific task or function.
+1. **Need to know**: A security concept that states that access to information should be restricted to individuals who require that information to perform a specific task or function.
 This means restricting access to the information that is necessary for them to complete a task, and no more.
 This principle is closely related to the principle of least privilege.
 By following the need-to-know principle, wallet developers can reduce the risk of unauthorized access or disclosure of sensitive information

-1. Role Based Access Controls (RBAC): A method of regulating access to resources based on the roles of individual users.
+1. **Role Based Access Controls (RBAC)**: A method of regulating access to resources based on the roles of individual users.
 In RBAC, permissions are assigned to roles, and users are assigned to roles.
 This allows for access to be restricted based on function, such as wallet Holder, Software Developer, Quality Assurance (QA), Project Managers, Security Analysts, and System Administrators, with roles being broad for general access or fine-grained to restrict specific capabilities

-1. Separation of Duties: A security principle that shifts the burden of security as much as possible away from the end-user, or holder in the context of a wallet, to the wallet developer(s).
+1. **Separation of Duties**: A security principle that shifts the burden of security as much as possible away from the end-user, or holder in the context of a wallet, to the wallet developer(s).
 This principle is based on the idea that no single individual should have complete control over a critical process or system, and that by distributing responsibilities and privileges, the potential for abuse or misuse is reduced.
 Separation of duties is often implemented through role-based access controls (RBAC)

-1. Secure by Default: A principle aimed at shifting the burden of security as much as possible away from the holder back to the wallet developer(s).
+1. **Secure by Default**: A principle aimed at shifting the burden of security as much as possible away from the holder back to the wallet developer(s).
 It is about designing wallets that require minimal hardening and are secure when deployed.
 In the context of digital wallets this is much harder to do than secure by design, as each wallet holder’s environment is different.
 What works well for one